HecticHPCSolutions/ScpWrap/docs/README.md

 ## Installation

-### Global Installation (Production)
+### PyCrucible Installation (Production)
 Use this if your computer is locked down and has running scripts disabled.
-1. Install Python from the Microsoft Store
+1. Download scpwrap.exe from [GitHub](https://github.com/HecticHPCSolutions/ScpWrap/releases/)
-2. `pip install paramiko pyyaml speedtest-cli`
-3. Create an installation folder and copy `scpwrap.py` to the installation folder
+2. Create an installation folder and copy `scpwrap.exe` to the installation folder
-4. Configure the computer to launch python scripts using the Python version you just installed
+3. Launching the PyCrucible executable will unpack the PyCrucible payload into the installation folder and launch the application

 ### Virtual Environment Installation (Development)
 Use this if you have more control over your computer or if you're a developer